hphelion/documentation/hpcloudconsole.md

 ###Monitoring### {#Monitoring}

 Use HP Cloud Monitoring to ascertain system health and track resource metrics.
-Create the following in the HP Public Cloud Console to define the metrics you want to gather, where you want them sent, and configure an alarm that sends them:
+Create the following in the HP Helion Public Cloud Console to define the metrics you want to gather, where you want them sent, and configure an alarm that sends them:

 * An endpoint that specifies the metrics to gather
 * Subscriptions that specify which metrics to stream to an endpoint